 In addition to the brainwashing by powerful media platforms, young students are often indoctrinated by far left-leaning teachers in academia.
 Not through any methodical subversive program but by their sheer representation in colleges in universities.
 Notwithstanding that these teachers/authorities do not welcome Christian or conservative views, most right-leaning individuals believe that our current educational system is having a poor effect on our country.
 A 2017 Pew Research study found that for the first time on a question asked since 2010, a majority (58 percent) of Republicans say colleges and universities are having a negative effect on the way things are going in the country, while 36 percent say they have a positive effect.

 Last, let’s look at the characteristics of cult leaders.
 Cult leaders aren’t just charismatic or persuasive, however, they are authoritarian, exhibiting sociopathic and abusive characteristics.
 Enter Brandon Straka, the handsome gay hairdresser from New York who sparked the #WalkAway Campaign when he uploaded his original video to YouTube on May 26, 2018.
-Since then, the video has seen more than 5 million views and Straka has millions of Facebook followers.
+Since then, the video has seen more than 5 million views and Straka has racked up millions of Facebook followers.

 Straka begins his video by saying, “Once upon a time, I was a liberal.
 Well, to be honest, less than a year ago, I was still a liberal.”
 Straka then says, “I reject a system which allows an ambitious, misinformed and dogmatic mob to suppress free speech, create false narratives, and apathetically steamroll over the truth,” he says.
 “I reject hate.”